milewdev/devenv-rubygem/README.md

   $ git add .
   $ git commit -S -m "Initial commit"

-  # create a new_project repo in your github account
+  # Now create a new_project repo in your github account, then do:

   $ git remote add origin https://github.com/your_github_account/new_project.git
   $ git push origin master
   ```
 - Register your new repo with Travis CI, Coveralls, Code Climate, and Gemnasium.
 - Replace all occurrences of roughgem and devenv-rubygem with your project name.
 - Modify this README file to suit your project: remove these notes, fill in the description for 'What is ...?', fix the documentation links, etc.